 What is new at Universal Orlando Resort in 2019 and beyond

 Unlike Walt Disney World, Universal keep details of new attractions low key.
 Often Universal only confirms the opening of a new attraction close to the opening date.
-However, we are aware of several new attractions opening in 2019 and beyond:
+The following are rumored new attractions at Universal Orlando:

-- There are rumours that a new live-action show will be opening in the former Terminator 2: 3-D building during 2019.
+- There were rumors that a new live-action show will be opening in the former Terminator 2: 3-D building during 2019.
 However, as yet no new attraction has been confirmed for 2019.

 - If you have been to Islands of Adventure recently, you will have noticed construction around Jurassic Park.
 Although still not officially confirmed it seems a new Jurassic World coaster is getting built to open in either 2020 or 2021.